NilsLeumann/FroniusEsp32CT-Dashboard/README.md

 ## Server Setup:

 1. Set up a fresh installation of Ubuntu 22.04 with root user privileges.
+Install all required software.
 You can follow these steps:

    - Update the package list and upgrade installed packages:
      ```